- About Us

 Our unique scholarship program is aimed at youth in their last year of high school who are turning 18 and are transitioning from pediatric diabetes programs to self-directed adult care.
 The program rewards and celebrates the personal triumphs of young adults who successfully manage their diabetes care while also excelling at academics, sports and/or community activities.

-The Scholarship Alumni Mentoring Program is a new initiative that has been developed by Diabetes Hope Foundation to provide a continuum of peer support for youth with diabetes who have transitioned into their post-secondary studies.
+The Scholarship Alumni Mentorship Program is an initiative that has been developed by Diabetes Hope Foundation to provide a continuum of peer support for youth with diabetes who have transitioned into their post-secondary studies.
 The program matches 1st year university students with mentors from the Diabetes Hope Scholarship alumni based on similar academic and social backgrounds.

 Living the Good LifeSTYLE is the Foundation's newest pilot program for Aboriginal children and youth with diabetes.
 Developed in 2012 in partnership with Tim Horton Children's Foundation and Six Nations Health Services, the program targets at-risk Aboriginal Youth with type 2 diabetes and delivers diabetes prevention education, leadership training and essential life skills through an interdisciplinary experiential education model.
 The goal of the program is for Aboriginal youth to become leaders in the community and live more active, healthy lifestyles.